 This has shifted 76 percent of total orders (1,164 orders annually) away from the nurses.

-With the average IV pump order taking about 2.5 minutes, UCSF Health nurses gained about 250 patient-care hours annually under the new workflow.
+With the average IV pump order taking about 2.5 minutes, nurses gained about 250 patient-care hours annually under the new workflow.

 Faster Room Turnover

-With wasteful steps eliminated, and lean operations implemented, UCSF Health sustained a 7-minute reduction in room cleaning time despite support services teams taking on additional responsibilities.
+With wasteful steps eliminated, and lean operations implemented, we sustained a 7-minute reduction in room cleaning time despite support services teams taking on additional responsibilities.

 Improved Infection Prevention

 When you have standardized best practices in room cleaning, you can dramatically reduce hospital-induced infection rates.
-UCSF Health experienced a 56 percent decrease in C. difficile cases.
+We experienced a 56 percent decrease in C. difficile cases.